If you want to know everything about Lightroom profiles, you’ve come to the right place.

 The limitation of in-camera conversions is that camera presets can only be applied to JPEG images; the RAW data cannot be affected by the presets.

 To overcome this limitation, Adobe created Camera Matching RAW Profiles to simulate the JPEG effects for each camera model.
-With the Camera Matching RAW Profiles, you can shoot in RAW and apply matching profiles during editing and enjoy a nondestructive RAW workflow.
+With the Camera Matching RAW Profiles, you can shoot in RAW, apply matching profiles during editing, and enjoy a nondestructive RAW workflow.

 This workflow is very common among Fujifilm photographers.
 It allows them to apply popular Film Simulations such as ACROS and Velvia to produce the distinctive looks of old film in RAW images.

 The Camera Matching RAW Profiles available for any particular RAW image will vary depending on which camera was used to capture the photo.

 When you select the Fujifilm RAW image in Lightroom, you can find the following Profiles under the Camera Matching section of the Profile Browser: